slackapi/bolt-python/docs/_future/getting_started_future.md

 slack triggers create --trigger-def "triggers/sample-trigger.json"
 ```

-The above command will create a trigger for the selected workspace.
+The above command will create a <a href="https://api.slack.com/future/triggers/link" target="_blank">Link Trigger</a> for the selected workspace.
 Make sure to select the workspace you want.
 Once the trigger is successfully created, you should see an output like this:

 ```bash
 ⚡ Trigger created